 Per 10ml of fractionated coconut oil, for babies use 1-5 drops of essential oil, for children use 5-9 drops, and adults can use between 9-25 drops.
 You can always apply this dilution more frequently, every 1-2 hours, rather than make it too strong for children’s sensitive skin.

-One of the worst things about the babes being sick is just how miserable they are and how hard it is for them to find rest.
+One of the worst things about the babes being sick is just how miserable they are.
+Not to mention how hard it is for them to find rest.

-Lavender is known as the Swiss army knife of oils as it can be used for anything from skin conditions to stress, mild pains and sleep.
+Lavender is known as the Swiss army knife of oils.
+It can be used for anything from skin conditions to stress, mild pains and sleep.

 Ah sleep, you know, that thing we used to get?

-To help our mini me’s catch the z’s, we can pop lavender in the diffuser, or diluted and applied to the soles of the feet.
+To help our mini me’s catch the z’s?
+We pop lavender in the diffuser, or diluted and applied to the soles of the feet.

 My personal favourite is to pop 1-2 drops in the bath emulsified in a tablespoon of castile soap.
 I always remember being told by someone way wiser than me if the kids are cranky, send them to water.

 The other way to use lady lavender is to whip up a pillow mist.
 It’s as simple as getting a little spritz bottle, filling with filtered water and adding 3-4 drops of lavender essential oil.